 Now you have your drivers installed, everything should be working fine.
-However one day you come across a problem.
+However, one day, you come across a problem!
 Is your Sound Card Not Working?
 (Opens New Window).
-In this tutorial we look at troubleshooting approaches, following a well know computer professional methods.
+In this tutorial we look at troubleshooting approaches, following well known computer professional methods.

-Generally you check your peripherals e.g. external speakers are plugged in correctly, then move on to software checks such as sound settings and device drivers.
-If these checks do not resolve your issue, it is time to check internal components (simply 're-seating' the sound card can fix an issue.
+Generally you check your peripherals e.g. are the external speakers plugged in correctly, then move on to software checks such as sound settings and device drivers.
+If these checks do not resolve your issue, it is time to check internal components.
+Simply 're-seating' the sound card can fix an issue.

 Basic computer training provided by the tutorials in this section can give you the confidence to try troubleshooting computer issues yourself.
-The approach regardless of the problem is approximately the same.
+The approach, regardless of the problem, is just about the same.

 WikiHow (Opens New Window) provides excellent general advice on how to troubleshoot a computer.

 Fixing technical issues yourself is not always straightforward, but it is certainly not impossible.
 Give it a go!

 Your tutorials, suggestions, hint and tips will help countless others!
 Contribute now.

 Click below to see contributions from other visitors to this page...